Remove a node from a cluster or node pool

 kubectl drain --helpfor the full list of options. -

-Release ECS Instance: If selected, the ECS instance and its attached data disks are released on removal.
+Release ECS Instance: If selected, the ECS instance and attached data disks are released.
 Only pay-as-you-go instances can be released this way.
-If cleared, the instance continues to be billed after the node is removed.
-Subscription ECS instances are automatically released after the subscription expires.
-To release a subscription ECS instance before expiration, request a refund before the end of the subscription duration.
-You can also change the billing method from subscription to pay-as-you-go and then release the instance.
+If cleared, the instance remains billed after removal.
+Subscription instances are automatically released upon expiration.
+In node pools with Auto Mode enabled, the system automatically manages the node lifecycle, scales nodes based on workload demand, and completely cleans up the underlying ECS resources when nodes are removed.
+To release a subscription instance before expiration, request a refund or change the billing method to pay-as-you-go and then release it.

 -